MahmoodSeoud/MahmoodSeoud/README.md

 ---

 ## My Paper
-I recently wrote a paper on **Bluetooth Mesh Grid Networks**.
+I recently wrote a paper on Bluetooth Mesh Grid Networks.
 You can check it out [here](https://easychair.org/publications/paper/Gv4N).

 ---